 Empirical research embodies rigorous methods that have been developed through concerted effort to produce valid results.
 These methods have been elaborated and documented, are replicable, and can be learned.

-- systematically obtained and analyzed data
+- systematically obtained and analyzed data;

-- effort to evaluate alternative explanations
+- effort to evaluate alternative explanations; and

-- critique by other researchers in a process that reveals weaknesses in theories and studies and leads to improved research
+- critique by other researchers in a process that reveals weaknesses in theories and studies and leads to improved research.

 Psychoanalytic research should be ethically conducted